Spring Tea Sandwiches with Salmon Spread

 - Combine salmon, yogurt, tomatoes, lemon juice, herbs, mustard, and onion in a food processor; puree until smooth.
 Add seasonings to taste.

 - Using a small knife or cookie cutters, cut out small shaped in bread for sandwiches.
 Top bottoms of each sandwich with 1 teaspoon tapenade, 1 teaspoon salmon spread, and 1 cucumber slice.
 Place top half of sandwich over.
 Repeat with remaining shapes of bread and fillings.
 Serve immediately or chilled.

-Makes about 16 mini tea sandwiches.
+Notes: Makes about 16 mini tea sandwiches.